rosvik/qr.248.no/README.md

 # qr.248.no

-A simple Rust-based tool and API that allows you to QR codes.
+A simple Rust-based tool and API that allows you to generate QR codes.

 A QR code to this repository can be found at https://qr.248.no/qr.png?data=https%3A%2F%2Fgithub.com%2Frosvik%2Fqr.248.no&size=500